okay-head/Blog-site/readme.md

 Once signed in
 - Write a new article
 - Edit, delete and view your articles
-- Bookmark articles and view and manage your bookmarks
+- Bookmark articles, view and manage your bookmarks
 - Edit your profile
 - Logout